 So there you have it… Drip Irrigation, Recapturing and Timer Systems can help you save water and money (and maybe the environment).
 Remember DIRTS and you should be fine.

-For more conservation tips, check out Chester Count PA’s Water Conservation Tips
+For more conservation tips to save water, check out Chester County PA’s Water Conservation Tips.